-David B. Ford Professor; Professor of Real Estate and Business Economics and Public Policy, The Wharton School
+David B. Ford Professor; Professor of Real Estate and Business Economics and Public Policy; Chairperson, Real Estate Department, The Wharton School

 Commercial real estate and real estate investment trusts, real estate and public economics, risk and pricing in housing markets, taxation of real estate and capital gains

-Professor Todd Sinai has been with Wharton since 1997 and is David B. Ford Professor; Professor of Real Estate and Business Economics and Public Policy at the Wharton School.
+Professor Todd Sinai has been with Wharton since 1997 and is David B. Ford Professor; Professor of Real Estate and Business Economics and Public Policy and chair of the Real Estate Department at the Wharton School.
 He received his PhD from the Massachusetts Institute of Technology and his BA from Yale University.
 Todd has also served as a faculty research fellow at the National Bureau of Economic Research and a visiting scholar of the Federal Reserve Bank of Philadelphia.

 His research interests include commercial real estate, real estate investment trusts, risk and pricing in housing markets, and taxation of real estate.